ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-When fitting a lightcurve, one may want to include a phase range as large as possible to better constrain the model parameters.
-That is especially true for the stretch.
-Yet, including ill-modelled phase ranges will bias the parameter estimations.
-For that reason, it is expected that phases outside the $\phi \in [-15, +45]$~d, that have nearly no training data \citep{betoule2014, taylor2021, kenworthy2021}, should not be included.
+When fitting a light curve, the desire is to include a phase range that is as large as possible to better constrain the model parameters.
+This is especially true for the stretch.
+Poorly modeled phase ranges will bias the parameter estimations, however.
+It is therefore expected that phases outside the range $\phi \in [-15, +45]$~d, which have nearly no training data \citep{betoule2014, taylor2021, kenworthy2021}, should not be included.

-Figure~\ref{fig:lcresidual_phase} shows the lightcurve residuals when lightcurves are fitted using the $\phi \in [-5, +30]$~d phase range.
-We see very similar structure as in Fig.~\ref{fig:lcresidual_main}, showing that the inclusion of $\phi \in [-10, -5]$~d and $\phi \in [+30, +40]$~d phases does not bias the lightcurve modeling: SN~Ia lightcurves are well modeled in the extrapolated $\phi=[-10,-5]$ and $[+30, +40]$~d phase ranges since residuals are consistent with 0 in all three ZTF bands.
+Figure~\ref{fig:lcresidual_phase} shows the light-curve residuals when light curves were fit using the $\phi \in [-5, +30]$~d phase range.
+The structure is very similar to that in Fig.~\ref{fig:lcresidual_main}, showing that the inclusion of $\phi \in [-10, -5]$~d and $\phi \in [+30, +40]$~d phases does not bias the light-curve modeling: SN~Ia light curves are well modeled in the extrapolated $\phi=[-10,-5]$ and $[+30, +40]$~d phase ranges because the residuals are consistent with zeor in all three ZTF bands.

-Hence, to get the most accurate and precise lightcurve fits, we consider the wider well modeled phase-range for the ZTF-Cosmo-DR2 fits and we thus advocate to use $\phi=[-10, +40]$~d and this is consequently the rest-frame phase range used for the “DR2” release (\drpaper{Rigault et al. (a), Smith et al.}).
+Hence, to obtain the most accurate and precise light-curve fits, we considered the wider well-modeled phase range for the ZTF SN~Ia DR2 fits, and we thus advocate using $\phi=[-10, +40]$~d.
+This is consequently the rest-frame phase range used for the DR2 release (\citealt{dr2rigault}, Smith et al., in prep.).